declare-lab/tango/README.md

 ## Prerequisites

+Our code is built on pytorch version 1.13.1+cu117.
+We mention `torch==1.13.1` in the requirements file but you might need to install a specific cuda version of torch depending on your GPU device type.

 Install `requirements.txt`.
 You will also need to install the `diffusers` package from the directory provided in this repo:

 ```bash